 We are almost through another record-breaking holiday shopping season!
 But before you can tally your profits, you must deal with the inevitable result of increased sales — increased returns.

-Hopefully, you’ve done all you can to reduce online returns this holiday season, from optimizing your store’s returns policy and product descriptions on your ecommerce site, to improving your online order fulfillment process to ensure 100% order accuracy.
+Hopefully, you’ve done all you can to reduce online returns this holiday season, from creating a good return policy and product descriptions on your ecommerce site, to improving your online order fulfillment process to ensure 100% order accuracy.
 Now it’s time to get smart about ecommerce returns to retain profits and create repeat customers.

 Start with the Reason behind the Return